 She's been a guest writer/speaker at numerous "meet the author" events and thinks they're a blast.

-When not writing, or thinking about writing, she enjoys biking, cross-country skiing, anything to do with yarn--knitting, weaving, spinning, painting, photography and occasionally indulges in some jewelry making.
+When not writing, or thinking about writing, she enjoys biking, cross-country skiing, anything to do with yarn--knitting, weaving, spinning, painting and photography--all of which can lead to all kinds of inspiration.
 And best of all she enjoys being near the water, on the water and in the water.
 Lake Erie is a big enough pond for all of this.

 On a calm day aim straight out onto the lake until the shoreline gets very small.